Colornavigator Download Mac

 5. Display the Results

 The adjustment process is now complete.
 When the results of the adjustment have been displayed, confirm that there are no major gaps between the target values and the results.
 This concludes our guide to monitor adjustment basics.
+In order to match the colors between your monitor and photo prints, open your photos in your retouching software and print.
+It is also important to properly adjust the settings of your retouching software and printer.
+Let’s check for the correct settings. |

 When Measuring Paper White